It’s that time of year again folks! Grab the hairspray and the rhinestones because prom season has arrived.

 The couple believes making that decision as a parent could have saved Maddie’s life.
 Now they’re urging other parents to be firm in their safety precautions as prom rolls around—even if it means embarrassing your teenager.

 “I don’t care if it’s not cool,” Jim said.
-“I don’t care if you’re friends are there and they see me pick you up.
+“I don’t care if your friends are there and they see me pick you up.
 We are going to pick you up.
 We are going to drive you home.
 We are going to get you home safe.
 And we are going to have you for another day.”